-Walking on the toes or the balls of the feet, also known as toe walking, is fairly common in children who are just beginning to walk.
+Walking on the toes or the balls of the feet is fairly common in children who are just beginning to walk.
+This is known as toe walking.
 Most children outgrow it.

 Kids who continue toe walking beyond the toddler years often do so out of habit.
-As long as your child is growing and developing normally, toe walking is unlikely to be a cause for concern.
+As long as the child is growing and developing as expected, toe walking is not likely to be a cause for concern.

 Toe walking sometimes can result from certain conditions, including cerebral palsy, muscular dystrophy and autism spectrum disorder.

-Toe walking is walking on the toes or the ball of the foot.
+Toe walking is walking on the toes or the balls of the feet.

-If your child is still toe walking after age 2, talk to your doctor about it.
-Make an appointment sooner if your child also has tight leg muscles, stiffness in the Achilles tendon or a lack of muscle coordination.
+If your child is still toe walking after age 2, talk to your healthcare professional about it.
+Make an appointment sooner if your child also has tight leg muscles, stiffness in the Achilles tendon or a lack of coordination.

-Typically, toe walking is a habit that develops when a child learns to walk.
-In a few cases, toe walking is caused by an underlying condition, such as:
+Generally, toe walking is a habit that develops when a child learns to walk.
+Rarely, toe walking is caused by an underlying condition, such as:

 Toe walking out of habit, also known as idiopathic toe walking, sometimes runs in families.

-Persistent toe walking can increase a child's risk of falling.
-It can also result in a social stigma.
+Constant toe walking can cause lasting changes to the structure of the foot and increase a child's risk of falling.
+It also can result in a social stigma.

 Toe walking can be observed during a physical exam.
-In some cases, the doctor may do a gait analysis or an exam known as electromyography (EMG).
+Sometimes, the healthcare professional may do a gait analysis or an exam known as electromyography (EMG).

 During an EMG, a thin needle with an electrode is inserted into a muscle in the leg.
 The electrode measures the electrical activity in the affected nerve or muscle.

-If the doctor suspects a condition such as cerebral palsy or autism, he or she may recommend a neurological exam or testing for developmental delays.
+If the healthcare professional suspects a condition such as cerebral palsy or autism spectrum disorder, the next step may be to have a neurological exam or testing for developmental delays.

 If your child is toe walking out of habit, treatment isn't needed.
-He or she is likely to outgrow the habit.
-Your doctor might simply monitor your child's gait during office visits.
+Your child is likely to outgrow the habit.
+Your healthcare team might simply monitor your child's gait during office visits.

 If a physical problem is contributing to toe walking, treatment options might include:

-If the toe walking is associated with cerebral palsy, autism or other problems, treatment focuses on the underlying condition.
+If the toe walking is related to cerebral palsy, autism spectrum disorder or other problems, treatment also will include addressing the underlying condition.

-You'll probably first bring your concerns to the attention of your primary care provider — family doctor, nurse practitioner, physician assistant or pediatrician.
-He or she might refer you to a doctor specializing in nerve function (neurologist) or orthopedic surgery.
+You'll probably first bring your concerns to the attention of your primary healthcare professional — a family doctor, nurse practitioner, physician assistant or pediatrician.
+The health professional might refer you to a doctor specializing in nerve function, called a neurologist, or to orthopedic surgery.

-Before your appointment, you might want to write a list of questions for the doctor, including:
+Before your appointment, you might want to write a list of questions, including:

-Your doctor is likely to ask some of the following questions:
+Your healthcare professional is likely to ask some of the following questions: